SAMtoBAM/MUMandCo/README.md

 ![alt text](https://github.com/SAMtoBAM/MUMandCo/blob/master/MUM%26Co.png)

-MUM&Co is a simple bash script that uses Whole Genome Alignment information provided by MUMmer to detect variants. <br/>
+MUM&Co is a simple bash script that uses Whole Genome Alignment information provided by MUMmer (v3 and v4) to detect variants. <br/>
 MUM&Co requires two steps prior to SV detection:

 1. Alignment to the reference which will be used to call SVs and check renaming based on paired chromosomes <br/>